mercush/UROPsatellites/README.md

 2. Run `clear` in the MATLAB command window.
 This should take 1 to 2 seconds.
 Note that this will clear all variables saved in the MATLAB command window.
 3. reopen STK.
 4. Try to run the MATLAB script again
 * Supposedly, getting the irradiance data is faster if the EOIR synthetic scene is closed.
+It takes a long time no matter what.
+Consequently, running EOIRAnalysis.m takes a while.
+* If the DetectabilityTesting STK file is taking too long to open do the following:
+1. Run `git status` to see if there were any changes to files related to STK.
+Such files are found in the DetectabilityTesting.
+If you don't see that any of these files have been altered I'm not really sure what the problem is.
+If they have been altered, continue following the steps.
+2. Run `git restore` followed by the names of the STK-related files that have been altered.
+For example `git restore DetectabilityTesting.sc3`
-In the RCS_Calculator.mlx file, set the numberical parameter of the `mesh` function to either 0.1 or 0.5 so that MATLAB doesn't crash.
+* In the RCS_Calculator.mlx file, set the numerical parameter of the `mesh` function to either 0.1 or 0.5 so that MATLAB doesn't crash.
 Rendering the image takes about a minute.